 The Weak Axiom of Revealed Preference (WARP) is the textbook normative axiom and a baseline description of utility maximisation behaviour.
 Choice inconsistencies violate the axiom which is essential to the utility maximisation model.
 Preference reversals and choice inconsistencies have long been confirmed by a large number of literatures.
 Most of these literatures use observed individual choice because it is the most obvious and normatively appealing as a measure of preference.
 Therefore, preference from observed choices plays an important role in this analysis and preference reversals serve as a key measurement of axiom violations in the various models.

 The preferences will be extracted from choice(s) given each model’s requirement.
 First, the preference inference for WARP is direct and straight forward.
 The axiom states that, in every choice set, there is the best alternative that must be chosen.
 It means that the chosen alternative from a choice set is revealed preferred to the other alternatives in the set.
 Therefore, for every problem, pairwise preference(s) can be inferred.
 Clearly, the axiom has an implicit assumption of full attention, namely that a DM considers every alternative in the choice set.
 For Masatlioglu et al. (2012), limited attention consideration is taken into account for the inferred preferences.
 We need to make sure that the alternative attracts attention in order to be able to extract a preference.
 An alternative x is revealed preferred to y if and only if when y is taken out of the choice set, x is no longer chosen.
-For example, if a DM choses a1 from a choice set (a1, a2, a3) and a3 from a choice set (a1, a3), we can conclude that a1 is revealed preferred to a2 because dropping a2 changes the choice which means that DM must have paid attention to a2 when he/she chose from (a1, a2, a3).
+For example, if a DM choses a1 from a choice set {a1, a2, a3} and a3 from a choice set {a1, a3}, we can conclude that a1 is revealed preferred to a2 because dropping a2 changes the choice which means that DM must have paid attention to a2 when he/she chose from {a1, a2, a3}.
 Notice that this is a direct contradiction to WARP.
 WARP needs to be violated in order for Masatlioglu et al. model to infer something.
 Also, we need at least two problems and a choice reversal to be possible to infer any preference.

 Lleras et al. (2017) based their consideration set formation under the assumption that if an alternative attracts the DM in the menu with more alternatives, it will also grab his/her attention in subsets of the menu.
 A choice change in a smaller menu suggests that the choice is preferred to that from the bigger menu that is its superset.
-For example, if a DM chose a1 from a choice set (a1, a2, a3) and a3 from a choice set (a1, a3), we can conclude that a3 is revealed preferred to a1 because the DM must have seen a1 from the choice set (a1, a3).
+For example, if a DM chose a1 from a choice set {a1, a2, a3} and a3 from a choice set {a1, a3}, we can conclude that a3 is revealed preferred to a1 because the DM must have seen a1 from the choice set {a1, a3}.
 This theory is also a direct contradiction to WARP and there is a possibility that preferences inferred are incomplete.
 These three models uncover preferences from observed choices under different (and contradictory) assumptions.
 This section analyses the relative strength in term of explanatory power of each axiom.
 The analysis begins by examining how complete.
 Then, the inconsistencies in various aspects are analysed.

 To make it clearer, let us provide an example of how preferences can be inferred from each theory given the experimental design.
 For simplicity and without the loss of generality, suppose there are 4 alternatives a1, a2, a3, and a4 and the details of problems given to subjects are given in columns 1 and 2 of table 1.
 Suppose that the DM’s decisions are as column 3.